mimolabs/mimo-api/README.md

 ### Update your client ID and secret

-You'll need to update some variables in the MIMO frontend if you're hitting the api from your own installation.
+You'll need to update some variables in the MIMO frontend if you're hitting the api from your local machine.

 In a terminal (within this folder):